 Have 8 fillets removed from 2 flounders.
 Place bones, skin and heads in a stewpan.
 Add 1 pound of cut up fish (flounder, red snapper or cod), 1/2 cup sliced carrots, 1/2 leek, 2 sprigs of parsley, 10 peppercorns, 1/2 bay leaf and 1 quart of cold water.
 Bring to boiling point and simmer till fish stock is reduced to 1 pint.
 Strain, pour fish stock over fillets which have been seasoned with salt and a few grains of cayenne and arranged in a buttered baking pan.
 Cover fillets with buttered paper and place in a moderate oven to poach for 15 or 20 minutes.
 Carefully lift fillets out of the pan and arrange them on a hot platter (do not overlap or put one fillet on top of another).
 Strain fish stock into a small saucepan and reduce it by boiling to 1 cup, remove from fire and add 4 tablespoons of dry white wine.
 Thicken sauce with 3 egg yolks which have been slightly beaten, and add bit by bit 1/4 pound of fresh butter, stirring constantly until the sauce is perfectly smooth.
 Then add 1 teaspoon finely chopped parsley.
 Pour sauce over fillets which have been garnished with 1 dozen small steamed oysters and 1 dozen small boiled shrimp.
 Place platter under moderate flame until lightly browned.

 Jim wasn’t the only millionaire to play-act at farming in northern New Jersey, either.
-Theatrical promoter Henry Martin Bennett also had a farm in Monmouth County where he raised racehorses.
-We discussed Bennett’s death and the crazy chain of fraud and deception surrounding the probate of his will in Series 4’s “Pleadings from Asbury Park.”
+Theatrical promoter Henry Martin Bennett (“Pleadings from Asbury Park”) also had a farm in Monmouth County where he raised racehorses.

 - Burke, John.
 Duet in Diamonds.
 New York: G.P.
 Putnam’s Sons, 1972.